BIS180L-resources/BIS180L-VM_Image_Setup/README.md

   ![alt text](https://github.com/johnny3420/AWS_Setup/blob/master/Pictures/EC2_Elastic.png)
 2. Click "Allocate New Address"
 3. Click on "Actions" followed by "Associate Address"
-4. On the pop-up window click on instance box and the name of your instance will pop up.
-Click on it followed "Associate" at the bottom of the window
+4. On the pop-up window click on the instance box and the name of your instance will pop up, click on it followed by "Associate" at the bottom of the window
   ![alt text](https://github.com/johnny3420/AWS_Setup/blob/master/Pictures/EC2_Associate.png)

 ## Connecting to your Instance for the first time